steadybit/advice-kit/docs/terminology.md

 # Terminology

-## WeakspotKit
+## AdviceKit

-The combination of the weakspot APIs, contracts, documentation and any other material related to the extension of Steadybit with new weakspots.
+The combination of the advice APIs, contracts, documentation and any other material related to the extension of Steadybit with new advices.

-## Weakspot Provider
+## Advice Provider

-A weakspot provider is an HTTP server implementing the weakspot API.
-In doing so, it extends Steadybit with new weakspots.
+A advice provider is an HTTP server implementing the advice API.
+In doing so, it extends Steadybit with new advices.

 ## Steadybit Platform